USING OPPOSITION INSTRUCTIONS

 These are used if you want to mark or cover a specific position, regardless of the player in that position.

-Specific Player Instructions will always override Positional Instructions.
+IMPORTANT: Specific Player Instructions will always override Positional Instructions.
 You can therefore set some positional instructions as a guideline.
 But then use specific player instructions if you want your team to make a few changes for a certain player.

 This will instruct your players to mark even closer while marking a player.